nktfh100/stremio-simkl/README.md

 Create .env files inside `backend` and `frontend` folders based on the `.env.example` files.

-You will need a redis server running, A TMDB API key, and a Simkl app.
+You will need a redis server running, A TMDB API key, RPDB API key (optional) and a Simkl app.

 To create a Simkl app: [Simkl Developer Settings](https://simkl.com/settings/developer/).